Nothing stinks more than waking up to news you were arrested the night before, especially when that isn't the case.

 And all of this was a pretty big surprise to Mathews himself on a Monday morning:

 Home healthy and happy!
 Don't know how my name got in this but I'm good!

 — ryan mathews (@rmathews24) July 1, 2013

-While there were plenty of jokes to make about Mathews' injury history on Twitter, and some immediate criticism of a player who has failed to live up to expectations with the Chargers, it turns out that there was no reason for any of it.
+While there were plenty of jokes to be had about Mathews' injury history on Twitter and some immediate criticism of a player who has failed to live up to expectations with the Chargers, but it turns out that there was no reason for any of it.

 And Mathews wasn't too happy, according to a phone interview with the Union-Tribune.

 “I don’t know how my name got twisted in all this (stuff),” Mathews said.
 “I don’t know why my name is even being brought up. ...
 I didn’t hit anybody.
 I wasn’t arrested. ...
 I didn’t see a fight.
 I didn’t see anything.”